Montana-Media-Arts/441-web-tech-Spring2025-course/modules/week-1/_posts/2017-12-30-conclusions.md

 That is it for Week 1.
 I hope you are excited for this course and everything we are going to learn this semester.

-Remember, if you need help, you should try using the course ["Issues Forum" hosted on GitHub](https://github.com/Montana-Media-Arts/441-WebTech-Spring2022-Examples/issues).
+Remember, if you need help, feel free to reach out using one of our various modes of communication.

 ## Study Groups